How To Ask For A Pay Rise

 Now that you know the best and worst times to ask for a pay rise, find out what specific steps you should take beforehand:

-1. Research What a Competitive Salary Looks Like for Your Position
+1. Research What Competitive Salaries Look Like for Your Position

-Knowing how much your current salary compares to the average salaries of other people in your position will give you a decent advantage in your pursuit of a pay rise.
+Knowing how much your current salary compares to the average salaries of other people in your position will give you a decent advantage in pursuing a pay rise.
+Access to accurate and current salary data is crucial when researching competitive salaries.

-2. Prepare and Practice Your Pitch, and Anticipate Questions
+2. Prepare and Practice Your Pay Rise Request Pitch and Anticipate Questions

 • Practice what you’re going to say when you ask for an increase.